-- The measure is not currently being publicly reported. - N/A
+- Measure is not being publicly reported.
+No additional feedback was provided. - N/A

 4b1.
 Usability - Improvement: How can the performance results be used to further the goal of high-quality, efficient healthcare?
 If not in use for performance improvement at the time of initial endorsement, is a credible rationale provided that describes how the performance results could be used to further the goal of high-quality, efficient healthcare for individuals or populations?4b2.
 Usability - Benefits vs. harms: Describe any actual unintended consequences and note how you think the benefits of the measure outweigh them.